Who are we ?

 I founded this club in 2012 officially.Since then we have grown from a one man army into a team of animals lovers.
 I have always been into animals since I was a kid , watching animal planet and national geographic was just the beginning.
 I started to explore the jungles of Brunei by myself and also with my friends.
 I hope to raise the profile of the wonderful animals found in Borneo and protect them through various activities such as education and rescues.
 I hope to be the voice for the voiceless.

 I have learnt along the way to save the animals of Borneo we have to have engage various stakeholders and bring them all on the same table.
 I believe to save the animals we need to apply a conservation tourism modal.
 We need to help locals get jobs so they can safeguard the natural kingdom with a reasoning.
 We need to further educate the public on animals through different media, from short videos, to documentaries to social media engagement.
 We are trying to convince restaurant owners to not use plastic straws anymore but use no straws or reusable bamboo straws instead.
-We are trying to replant a 13 km long wildlife corridor which connects two nationals parks in east Borneo and also trying to rescue and release animals.
+We are assisting the Sabah Softwoods in their efforts to replant a wildlife corridor which they established in tawau which connects two reserves.
+We hope to continue doing wildlife rescues from different parts of Borneo whenever called up as well.
 And finally developing community tourism projects for example a cycling from longhouse to longhouse adventure in Marudi to watching elephants and planting trees for them in the east of Borneo.

 Chun Xing Wong, President